COVID-19: Coronavirus impacts spread across mining sector - Canadian Mining Journal

 Mexico and Europe

 Others are reporting less disruption to their plans.
-Producer Torex Gold Resources says it has had no no known or suspected cases of Covid-19 at its El Limon Guajes operation in Guerrero state, Mexico.
+Producer Torex Gold Resources says it has had no no known or suspected cases of COVID-19 at its El Limon Guajes operation in Guerrero state, Mexico.
 Production has not been interrupted.
 The company has implemented “aggressive” cleaning regiments of communal areas and a health education campaign on infection prevention for its workers and surrounding communities.
 Minera Alamos says it is continuing with construction at its Santana open pit heap leach gold mine in Sonora state, Mexico, which began in January.
 The company says the site is relatively remote from large population centres.
 It has rented additional housing space that will allow its personnel to remain isolated from the broader population when they are away from the site in major city centres.
 The Santana project is fully funded and construction is expected to take six to eight months.

 Fortuna Silver Mines is demobilizing non-critical personnel from its Caylloma mine in Peru, but will continue to operate with ore from its 30-day coarse ore stockpile.
 Its San Jose mine in Mexico and its Lindero project in Argentina are not affected at this time.